Fu Jen Catholic University: Globalization

-Academic reputation
+Rankings & Reputation

 Fu Jen ranks at the top of Taiwan's private universities for top-ranked fields of study and distinguished alumni.
 The university has always been ranked in the QS World University Rankings and Times Higher Education World University Rankings, which is among the top 10% in the whole country.
 In addition, Fu Jen is the representative university of New Taipei City by QS Most Affordable Cities for Students Ranking.
 The Mayor of New Taipei City once pointed out in 2021 that "Fu Jen is the core of talent, academics and medical care in New Taipei City".

 Fu Jen College of Management is one of the best business schools in Taiwan, with highly internationalization and powerful Amazon Web Services cloud computing teaching resources.

-In 2014, the Embassy of Japan in Taiwan listed Fu Jen Catholic University as one of the seven well-known Taiwanese universities.
+In 2014, the representative of Japan in Taiwan listed Fu Jen Catholic University as one of the seven well-known Taiwanese universities.